Eastern Spadefoot - Scaphiopus holbrookii

 Similar Species:

-Species Range: Massachusetts and southeastern New York south to the Florida Keys, west to eastern Louisiana, eastern Arkansas and southeast Missouri.
-Absent from many higher elevations, especially in the Appalachian region.
+Species Range: Massachusetts and southeastern New York south to the Florida Keys, west to eastern Louisiana, eastern Arkansas, and southeast Missouri.
+Absent from many higher elevations, especially in Appalachians.

 Global Conservation Status: Eastern Spadefoots have a relatively wide distribution in the eastern United States and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).

-Louisiana Conservation Status: Eastern Spadefoots have a ranking of S3 (rare and local throughout the state – 21-100 known extant populations) in Louisiana.
+Louisiana Conservation Status: Eastern Spadefoots have a ranking of S2 (imperiled because of rarity – 6-20 known extant populations) in Louisiana.

-*** If you live in the range of this species in Louisiana and believe you may have observed this species please let me know (take a picture if possible), as there may be more unknown populations in the state.***
+*** If you live in the range of this species in Louisiana and believe you may have observed this species please let me know (take a picture or audio recording if possible), as there may be more unknown populations in the state.***

 Author's Remarks: I finally found this species in Louisiana in May 2022 at private property near Folsom.
 I have not herped much in their range in the Florida Parishes.
 I also have seen this species in the Florida Panhandle and the Gainesville area.